PredictLand/PL-TEC-PLPipes/README.md

 ## SQL integration

-The IPython SQL extension (see https://pypi.org/project/ipython-sql/) is automatically loaded and the configured PLPipes `work` database configured as the default one.
+The IPython SQL extension (see https://pypi.org/project/ipython-sql/) is automatically loaded and the configured PLPipes `work` database set as the default one.

 Other databases configured in PLPipes can be selected using a double at sign (`@@`) followed by the database name.
 For instance: